-Artisans from the Waqxaqi' Kan Cooperative are famous for creating ikat dots and small weavings.
+Artisans from the Waqxaqi' Kan group are famous for creating ikat dots and small weavings.
 This group from the Sololá region creates textile with a modern edge and is a popular choice for bags and small accessories.

 The Community of Chuacruz